Wills, Trusts & Probate

 Choose the Right Trustee

-Stay Informed About Changes
+Stay Informed About Legal Changes

-Why Consider an Irrevocable Trust in Sunnyside?
+Why Consider an Irrevocable Trust in Sunnyside

 Protecting Assets from Creditors

-Providing for Special Needs Beneficiaries
+Providing for Vulnerable Beneficiaries

 imgi_17_cardretirement

-We're Here to Assist Sunnyside Residents
+We’re Here to Help Sunnyside Residents

-Why Choose LA Estate Plans for Irrevocable Trusts?
+Why Choose LA Estate Plans for Irrevocable Trusts

-Our Approach to Irrevocable Trusts in Sunnyside
+Our Process for Creating an Irrevocable Trust in Sunnyside

 Initial Consultation and Information Gathering